-Table Tricks 1: Adding extra product data to the comparison table
+Table Tricks 2: Add extra product data to the comparison table

 When we added our products earlier, we added various types of data such as title, description, price, categories and tags.
-All of this can be displayed in the WooCommerce product comparison table.
+You can display all of this in the WooCommerce product comparison table.

 If you need to store and display even more data about the products, then you can do this by creating WooCommerce custom fields and taxonomies.
-Each of these can also be displayed as columns in the table.
+Add them as columns in the table.
 You could, for example, add extra technical data to your televisions review site.
 This will help visitors filter which products are right for them.

 Remember that you need to add value with your site.
 Adding extra information to your comparison table is a great way of doing this.

-Table Tricks 2: Adding filters to the WooCommerce Amazon Affiliates product table
+Table Tricks 3: Add filters to the WooCommerce Amazon Affiliates product table

 If you’re comparing lots of products, then filters can make it easier for visitors to find the products they’re looking for.

 WooCommerce Product Table has 2 types of filters: dropdown lists above the comparison table, plus sidebar widgets.
-These can be used to filter by various types of product data, price, or average rating.
+Customers can use these to filter by various types of product data, price, or average rating.

 These are just additional ways of adding extra information, sortability, and value to your site.
 This won’t be appropriate for all WooCommerce Amazon affiliates sites, but think about whether it works for yours.